 What questions do you still have?
 What are you hoping to learn more about?

 What do you wish you learned more about during your volunteer orientation?

 What would you change about–or add to–your orientation experience?

 The goal of volunteer orientation and training is to foster a happy, prepared volunteer base.
-Volunteer orientation is just one component of setting up a robust volunteer program; and you’re more likely to set your volunteer program up for success when you put the time, effort, and thought into preparing and training your volunteer base.
+Volunteer orientation is just one component of setting up a robust volunteer program.
+You’re more likely to set your volunteer program up for success when you put the time, effort, and thought into preparing and training your volunteer base.

-Tools like a volunteer management software system can help you organize your volunteers–from orientation to impact tracking–and ensure that your volunteer programs are making the largest possible impact.
+Technology tools like volunteer management software can help you organize your volunteers–from orientation to impact tracking–and ensure that your volunteer programs are making the largest possible impact.